 The Food and Drug Administration yesterday raised from 19 to 62 its estimate of the number of people who may have died after suffering allergic reactions or hypotension to contaminated Chinese-produced batches of the blood thinner heparin.

-Last month the FDA determined that Baxter Healthcare Corporation’s drug was contaminated with an unnatural chemical during production at a plant in … Read the rest
+Last month the FDA determined that Baxter Healthcare Corporation’s drug was contaminated with an unnatural chemical during production at a plant in China.
+The agency is still investigating whether the chemical was added accidentally or deliberately.
+Further information may ultimately be uncovered during any product liability lawsuits that may be brought.

 In developments related to the March 16, 2008, crane accident in New York City, a city inspector has been charged with lying that he had checked on the construction crane when in fact he had not.
-The inspection was purportedly made in response to a complaint made by a retired contractor on March 4 because he had been concerned … Read the rest
+The inspection was purportedly made in response to a complaint made by a retired contractor on March 4 because he had been concerned for days about the lack of braces securing the crane at a construction site.

 This year’s LandTek FieldTurf convention, held last month at a hotel in Huntington, Long Island, New York, was dedicated to addressing recent worries that the filling material, composed of ground up tires, could eventually expose athletes to life-threatening illness.

-The concerns have to do with the fact that the artificial fields are constructed using up to ten tons of ground-up … Read the rest
+The concerns have to do with the fact that the artificial fields are constructed using up to ten tons of ground-up used tires, or crumb rubber, as in-fill.
+The danger is that since tires typically contain toxic substances which prohibit their disposal in landfills and oceans, it seems reasonable to question whether this material is safe for use on fields where … Read the rest